Dirt track racing

-Dirt track racing is a form of motorsport held on clay or dirt surfaced oval race tracks often used for thoroughbred horse racing.
-Dirt track racing started in the United States before World War I and became widespread during the 1920s and 1930s using both automobiles and motorcycles.
-Two different types of race cars dominate — open wheel racers in the Northeast and West and stock cars in the Midwest and South.
+Dirt track racing is a form of motorsport held on clay or dirt surfaced banked oval racetracks.
+Dirt track racing started in the United States before World War I and became widespread during the 1920s and 1930s using both automobiles and motorcycles, spreading throughout Japan and often running on horse racing tracks.
+There are a myriad of types of race cars used, from open wheel Sprint cars and Modifieds to stock cars.
 While open wheel race cars are purpose-built racing vehicles, stock cars (also known as fendered cars) can be either purpose-built race cars or street vehicles that have been modified to varying degrees.
-There are hundreds of local and regional racetracks throughout the nation.
-The sport is also popular in Australia, New Zealand, Canada, South Africa and the United Kingdom.
+There are hundreds of local and regional racetracks throughout the United States and also throughout Japan.
+The sport is also popular in Canada, Mexico, Argentina, Brazil, Chile, Australia, New Zealand, South Africa and the United Kingdom.